Thursday, September 20, 2012

 Retail Bluz - Part 4 - The 'We're not in Kansas Anymore' Edition

-In my lastthree - posts, I wrote about my early experiences working retail.
-I now pick up the tale as I come to the end of my tenure at my mall store in Parma, OH.
+In my lastthree - posts, I wrote about my early experiences working in retail.
+I now pick up the tale as I reach the end of my time at my mall store in Parma, OH.

 The day I took command of the store was the day of the AFC Championship game between the Cleveland Browns and Denver Broncos.
 I remember being introduced to the team as their new manager, and the first words out of my mouth were “Go Broncos!